 There are many differences between steel and composite LPG cylinders.
 The main variances are that composite cylinders are lightweight, non-explosive, translucent, non-corrosive and environmentally friendly, characteristics lacking from traditional steel cylinders.
 Moreover, composite cylinders have a longer lifecycle compared to traditional steel cylinders.

 Can any valve be used in an Aburi composite LPG cylinder?

-We need the drawing of the valve is required.
+Easy, we only need the drawing of the valve required.